joglomedia/LEMPer/README.md

 ```
 Ngxvhost Parameters:

-* -u your username (DO NOT use root login)
+* -u username, system user name (DO NOT use root login)
-* -d your website domain name
+* -d domain name, your website domain or sub-domain name
 * -f framework type, available options: default, codeigniter, laravel, phalcon, wordpress, wordpress-ms (multisite)
-* -w web root absolute path to your site directory containing the index file (we recommend you to use user home directory)
+* -w web root, absolute path to your website directory containing the index file (we recommend you to use user home directory)

 for more info
 ```bash